francislint/francislint.github.io/index.md

 ## About Me

 Hi, I am Tong Lin!
-I am a first year Ph.D. student at **[UMSI](https://www.si.umich.edu/)**, advised by [Dr. Sabina Tomkins](https://www.travellingscholar.com/).
+I am a second year Ph.D. student at **[UMSI](https://www.si.umich.edu/)**, advised by [Dr. Sabina Tomkins](https://www.travellingscholar.com/).
 My current research interest concentrates on applying machine learning and natural language processing approaches in the realms of social media and political research.
 I aim to utilize computational strategies to promote and enhance policies within these domains.

 More about me: I am a desperate cat and dog lover, also a passionate music admirer, a video game enthusiast, a travel lover, a cuisine explorer, a video content creator, a suspense & detective TV series seeker, a(n) (exceptionally amateur) photographer, and a thousand other things.